 In vivo Efficacy

 Studies to determine efficacy against mCMV were conducted at Cincinnati Children’s Hospital Medical Center.
-Female Balb/c mice were infected with 1x105 pfu of mCMV strain K181 via intra-peritoneal (IP) injection and treated by oral gavage with either vehicle (0.5% CMC) or 50 mg/kg/day C16-TYR-CDV or IP with 50 mg/kg/day Ganciclovir (GCV).
+Female Balb/c mice were infected with 1x105 pfu of mCMV strain K181 via intra-peritoneal (IP) injection and treated with either vehicle (0.5% CMC) or 50 mg/kg/day C16-TYR-CDV by oral gavage or IP with 50 mg/kg/day Ganciclovir (GCV).
 Drug treatment started the day before the virus infection and continued twice daily for 2 days post infection.
 Mice were sacrificed at the end of the study (3 days post infection) and viral titers were determined from liver and spleen.

 Studies to determine the efficacy of C16-Tyr-CDV against Adenovirus were performed at St. Louis University School of Medicine using previously described methods (Toth et al ).
 Briefly, female Syrian hamsters were immunosuppressed using cyclophosphamide (CP) administered IP starting with an induction dose of 140 mg/kg and then 100 mg/kg for all subsequent injections.
-The dosing schedules for each group (n=15) are shown in Supplemental Table X. Hamsters were infected with 3x1010 pfu/kg of wild-type human Adenovirus type 6 (Ad6), strain tonsil 99 (ATCC).
-Cidofovir was administered IP starting with an induction dose, followed by a three times weekly dosing schedule, while C16-Tyr-CDV was administered daily via oral gavage.
+The dosing schedules for each group (n=15) are shown in Supplemental Table 1.
+Hamsters were infected with 3x1010 pfu/kg of wild-type human Adenovirus type 6 (Ad6), strain tonsil 99 (ATCC).
+CDV was administered IP starting with an induction dose, followed by a three times weekly dosing schedule, while C16-Tyr-CDV was administered daily via oral gavage.
 For all drugs, the first dose was given one day before virus challenge (Day -1), and then continued for the duration of the study.
 Five hamsters were sacrificed to determine the liver virus titer 5 days post infection.
 All hamsters were observed and weighed daily.
-At necropsy, the blood and liver were collected.
+At necropsy, the blood and liver was collected.
 Virus was extracted from the liver and quantified by 50% Tissue Culture Infectious Dose (TCID50) assay in HEK-293 cells (18).
 Serum was assayed for liver transaminase levels.

 In vivo Prodrug Toxicity

 Toxicity following multiple equimolar doses of C16-Tyr-CDV and CMX-001 for both the IV and oral routes was assessed.
 Jugular vein cannulated animals were obtained from Charles River and used for IV administration.
-Throughout the seven day dosing period, cannulae were secured under Velcro® jackets to prevent the animals from compromising the cannulae.
+Throughout the 7-day dosing period, cannulae were secured under Velcro® jackets to prevent the animals from compromising the cannulae.
 Cannulated animals were individually housed while non-cannulated animals were group housed.
 Non-cannulated animals were used for oral administration.
-Compounds were administered once daily for 7 days, either suspended in carboxymethylcellulose for oral administration or dissolved in 1% labrasol in 0.9% sodium chloride for IV administration.
+Compounds were suspended in carboxymethylcellulose or dissolved in 1% labrasol in 0.9% sodium chloride for oral or IV administration, respectively, once daily for 7 days.
 Animals were observed daily for body weight change and clinical abnormalities.
 On Day 8, animals were euthanized, blood samples for clinical chemistry and hematology were obtained by cardiac puncture, and samples of kidney, liver, lung, small intestine, colon, spleen, heart, and skeletal muscle were processed for histopathology.
 Each whole blood sample was allocated between EDTA whole blood tubes (minimum 100µl/sample) and serum (minimum 700µl/sample) tubes and remained at ambient temperature until analysis at the University of Michigan Unit for Laboratory Animal Medicine In Vivo Animal Core (ULAM-IVAC).
 Samples were submitted to ULAM-IVAC within 8 hours post-collection for hematologic complete blood count (CBC) and blood chemistry analyses.
 A board-certified Veterinary Pathologist at Vet Pathology and IND Services (Novi, MI) conducted histopathology evaluations.

 RESULTS